KptKosmit91/Svelto.IoC/README.md

 Svelto IoC container for Unity 3D
 =====================================

 A fork of Svelto.IoC.
-The original is deprecated, but I am experimenting with some stuff here.
+Not deprecated and updated.
+Made mostly with Unity in mind, but should work on other platforms.

+You'll want to remove the meta files for non-Unity use

 License
 =====================================